byterubpay/byterub-site/_posts/2018-12-17-logs-for-the-ByteRub-Research-Lab-meeting-held-on-2018-12-17.md

 **\<lurkinandlearnin>** I see.
 So it's to abstract the data we can get from the blockchain to a form where these established techniques and theories can be applied?
 **\<sarang>** Right, we don't have to reinvent the graph-theoretic wheel
 **\<sarang>** and it also provides bounds
-**\<suraeNoether>** yeah, the number one problem with ring signatures and monero going back years is small anon set sizes. fluffypony makes this an important part of almost every talk he gives, but people still regularly publish papers that re-invent the wheel over and over again. "look, if two signatures have the same ring, you can ... you can... oh boy! i'ma publish!"
+**\<suraeNoether>** yeah, the number one problem with ring signatures and byterub going back years is small anon set sizes. fluffypony makes this an important part of almost every talk he gives, but people still regularly publish papers that re-invent the wheel over and over again. "look, if two signatures have the same ring, you can ... you can... oh boy! i'ma publish!"
 **\<suraeNoether>** the novelty of our approach is we are able to find a lower bound on some specific instances of the matching problem
 **\<sarang>** It's basically how other types of security proofs go... if you could break X, it'd mean you would have solved Famous Math Problem Y
-**\<suraeNoether>** previous approaches have been able to say "well, matching monero is \*no worse\* than sharp P. https://en.wikipedia.org/wiki/%E2%99%AFP
+**\<suraeNoether>** previous approaches have been able to say "well, matching byterub is \*no worse\* than sharp P. https://en.wikipedia.org/wiki/%E2%99%AFP
 **\<lurkinandlearnin>** Interesting.
 So is the paper "groundwork" towards using these techniques or have you already got findings?
 **\<suraeNoether>** but that's like saying "it's no worse than the worst possible problemt hat God himself couldn't solve"
 **\<suraeNoether>** lurkinandlearnin: we are sort of generalizing many previous techniques at once and showing how they fit under a common umbrella